nimh-dsst/nda-study-1887/README.md

 ```

 ## NDA Data Package to BIDS Directory

-To be BIDS standard compliant, we provide a script `bidsify_1887.py` to convert the data downloaded through NDA into a BIDS format dataset.
-The script is distributed with the NDA Study 1887 data package and is available through this study repository as well.

 Here's an example to `copy` over the NIfTI and associated metadata files into a new directory.